 Experience working in a team or organising people and projects is also useful.

-BE (Hons) graduates who meet set requirements (usually around five or six years of work experience) may apply to the Institution of Professional Engineers New Zealand (IPENZ) to gain registration as a Chartered Professional Engineer (CPEng).
+BE (Hons) graduates who meet set requirements (usually around five or six years of work experience) may apply to Engineering New Zealand to gain registration as a Chartered Professional Engineer (CPEng).

 Find out more about training

 - (04) 473 9444 - firstname.lastname@example.org - www.engineeringnz.org

 What are the chances of getting a job?